-When calculating shear and moment for footings where the maximum soil pressure values occur at the corners, this value specifies the percentage of the footing dimension from the edge to use when calculating moments and shears due to variable soil pressure in that region.
+When calculating shear and moment for footings where the maximum soil pressure values occur at the corners, this value specifies the fraction (as a decimal) of the footing dimension from the edge to use when calculating moments and shears due to variable soil pressure in that region.
 A smaller value for this variable will produce a more conservative design, because it will focus on a narrower strip which is experiencing the highest soil bearing pressure.

 Click to Calculate (Button is only visible when biaxial analysis is selected)

 Due to the iterative nature of the calculations that are required for a biaxial analysis, it would be undesirable to rerun the entire analysis and design every time an input parameter changes.
 So for reasons of efficiency, the program automatically goes into manual recalculation mode when biaxial analysis is selected.
 Click this button any time you wish to recalculate with the current input parameters.

 Consider footing weight when determining soil bearing pressure